Navigating the enterprise software selection process to find solutions that drive change.

 Here is why: After vendor selection, the broader stakeholders get involved, and pandora’s box opens.
 During implementations, stakeholders’ needs, that were never discussed as part of the evaluation, are identified.
 Out of necessity, the implementation team starts to figure out workarounds, customizations (added cost), or even worse, make a promise to resolve later.
 At the same time, the business continues to rely on legacy systems for certain portions of the process.

-Implementations can fail for so many reasons, but one often overlooked reason is poor change management.
+Implementations can fail for many reasons, but poor change management is often overlooked.
 When stakeholders begin to see that the project never considered their needs, you now have people pushing against this solution.
 You want stakeholders to be champions of the new solution, but in this case, you turn them into detractors, which leads to poor user adoption and eventual failure.

 Please note, not all projects that use this approach fail, but this approach often adds unnecessary risk of failure and additional unplanned costs.
 So how can you mitigate these risks?
 It’s as simple as facilitating early stakeholder engagement and input.